 It all started earlier this year when my phone started running hot with offers of high speed NBN at low, low prices.

+However, I digress.
+A few weeks ago I was hit by another high speed deal, but it also came at a high price.
+One Saturday night gastro hit me like a drunk man hits a kebab, without remorse.
 That very day, and to my disbelief, the copper network was switched off in my area, without warning, and my life as I knew it changed.

 After searching for neighbourhood networks without passwords I soon realised I had been left behind, trapped in a digital darkness of my own making.